mandolyte/complex_object_typing_typescript/NOTES.md

 *Description*: In a Typescript project, I want to re-use a function I had used in a Javascript project.
 This function takes a word frequency map `Map<sting,int>` and creates the object need to configure a popular component on NPM [`material_table`](https://www.npmjs.com/package/material-table)

 I should note that this case is of a Typescript project using an existing Javascript component.
 And the typing just needs to be sufficient to satisfy the component.
-If the original component had been developed in Typescript, the typeing approach taken below would likely have been much different.
+The component uses a common technique that allows property names to be added to an object.
+I am not aware of a Typescript equivalent syntax that allows arbitrary properties to be added at any time to an object.
+But here I did not have to worry about that.

 Here is the function in full (see `example.js`):